Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/Media/Docs/VM Setup.md

         <h6 align="center">
             <img src="https://raw.githubusercontent.com/Dinones/Repository-Images/master/VBox%20Instructions/VBox%2023.png" width="70%" style="border-radius: 5px;">
         </h6>
+        <p>If your capture card is not working or is not correctly detected, try using both USB options, 3.0 and 2.0.</p>
     </li>
     <li>
         <p>Accept the changes and start the Virtual Machine.
 You should now be able to see the Bluetooth symbol in the top-right corner of the window.</p>